 Having regard to the above criteria, the Company currently has all independent directors.
-The board appointed Mr Homsany as the independent non-executive Chairman, whilst Mr Ailakis, Operations Manager (formerly the Executive Director) undertakes the equivalent role of Chief Executive Officer.
+Mr Homsany is the independent non-executive Chairman, whilst Mr Ailakis, Operations Manager (formerly the Executive Director) undertakes the equivalent role of Chief Executive Officer.

 The Board believes that the individuals on the Board can make, and do make, quality and independent judgements in the best interests of the Company on all relevant issues.
 Directors having a conflict of interest in relation to a particular item of business must absent themselves from the Board meeting before commencement of discussion on the topic.